How to Better Name and Manage Variables in Figma

 Grouping Rules

-to reasonably group your variables as much as possible.
+Please use / to reasonably group your variables as much as possible.
 This better organizes your variables, making them clearer and more readable, while also helping other designers and developers find and use them.
-Just like files, you wouldn't put all files in your computer's root directory but would organize them into different folders by category.
-Generally, you can use the following rules for grouping:

 - Foundation: Represents basic design property types like colors, spacing, screen, etc.

-- Modifier: This part provides additional detail supplements for the variable, such as hover, active, focus, disabled, etc. It can also refer to specific states like danger, success, error, warning, and color levels like primary, secondary, etc. Not all variables need this part - for example, global variables like
+- Modifier: Provides additional detail supplements for the variable, such as hover, active, focus, disabled, danger, success, primary, secondary, etc.

 Manage Your Variables Like Files

 With the above grouping rules, it seems we can manage variables well, but there's an issue.
-Suppose you have the following directory structure on your computer:
+Suppose you have the following directory structure:

 The actual structure in Figma:

-Therefore, when managing variables, if a variable has multiple states, please name the default state separately, such as colors/background/default
+Therefore, when managing variables, if a variable has multiple states, please name the default state separately, such as colors/background/default.
+Don't omit the Modifier part.

 Methods for Separating Multiple Words

 When encountering properties, states, or components composed of multiple words, you need separation.
-In Figma, you cannot use characters like .
+Common formats:

 Separation vs. Grouping?

-Only separate when you really need to, such as when properties, states, or components are composed of multiple words: border-radius
+Only separate when properties, states, or components are composed of multiple words:

 border-radius/sm ✅